TrailingStop/TT-Miner-beta/README.md

-the command line for kylacoin mining would then look like this:
+the command line for kylacoin mining would then look like this:<br/>
-##TT-Miner -d 4 -a FLEX -P ssl:\/\/KYLA-Wallet.WORKER:PASSWORD@eu.mpool.live:6486
+TT-Miner -d 4 -a FLEX -P ssl:\/\/KYLA-Wallet.WORKER:PASSWORD@eu.mpool.live:6486

 Please note that this beta is not well tested - let me know if you have any issues.